tanyafn/search/README.md

 ### How It Works & Ideas Behind the Implementation

-Each JSON file is loaded into a collection, which items get indexed in inverted indices for faster lookup.
-Thus startup time may be longer on large datasets, but search will be fast.
+Each JSON file is loaded into a Collection object.
+Each item in a Collection is indexed in inverted indices (one index per item attribute) for faster lookup.
+That means the startup time may be longer on large datasets, but search will be fast.

-All collections and associations between them are held within a Dataset.
-The dataset is configured "on the fly" by adding collections & associations to it.
+A Dataset contains Collections and Associations between them.
+The Dataset object is configured "on the fly" with a simple DSL that allows to define collections & associations.
-Dataset has “search” method that accepts Query objects that are constructed from the user input.
+Dataset has `search` method that accepts Query objects constructed from the user input.
-From those Query objects, the Dataset can understand which Selector to create to perform search.
+Using the properties of Query objects, the Dataset can understand which Selector to use to perform search.
-Selectors contain logic for how exactly to get items from a collection using its indices according to the instructions from the Query object.
+Selectors contain the specific logic for fetching the items from a collection using its indices according to the instructions in the Query object.
-Items selected by selectors get associations added to them by the Dataset (since it knows about associations).
+Once items are selected from the collection, the Dataset adds the associated object since it knows about associations.

-Implementation is optimised for performance and extensibility.
+Implementation is optimised for performance, extensibility, simplicity, robustness, test coverage, usability.

 As for performance, it is using inverted indexes on each field of an item.
-Because of that, items can be found in two lookups without scanning entire collections.
+Because of that, items can be found efficiently.
+For example, using two lookups when searching by equality or using index scan and then index lookup.
 That should scale much better than linearily.

+As for extensibility, it is possible to:
+- add more formats for input data from JSON to XML or CSV,
-As for extensibility, it is possible to change the data format for input data, add more types of entities, add more associations between them, add more search conditions (>, >=, <, =<, like, etc), make search case-insensitive, change the user interface.
+- add more types of entities i.e. Comments on Tickets with associations between them,
+- add more search operators (>, >=, <, =<, like, etc),

-What would be nice to add (but I decided not to add to avoid overcomplicating implementation further):
-- search by checking if array attributes contains one or more values,
-- add more search operators (like, >, >=, etc),
+- make search case-insensitive,
-- add option to do case insensitive search,
-- allow to use AND or OR in queries
+- replace the interactive user interface with command-line interface.

+As for simplicity:
+- the dataset is configured with a simple DSL that defines collections and associations between them in a human-friendly way,
+- the code is split into many small classes with a single responsibility (or few responsibilities) that are easy to reason about,

+As for robustness, the app handles errors in user input and input files to produce meaningful error messages and recover if possible (with invalid user input).

+As for test coverage, the app has unit tests and an integration spec.

+As for usability, the app
+- can be started with a single command,
+- displays has built-in help,
+- uses an SQL-like basic query language to define search queries.